voki97/yacht-booking-application/backend/src/main/java/com/example/yachtbookingapp/service/ServiceDOC.md

 ### `getDiscountById(int discountId)`

-Retrieves a specific discount entity from the database by its ID.
+Retrieve a specific discount entity from the database by its ID.

 - **Parameters**:
   - `discountId`: The ID of the discount entity to retrieve.